gar1t/PointCNN/README.md

 Here we list the commands for training/evaluating PointCNN on classification and segmentation tasks on multiple datasets.

+Alternatively, you can use [Guild AI](https://guild.ai) to run most operations for PointCNN.
+Guild AI captures each run as a unique experiment for tracking and comparison.
+See [*PointCNN and Guild AI*](README_guild.md) for details.

 * ### Classification

   * #### ModelNet40